pioio/ezcli/README.md

    It's useful to see at a glance which tasks are ready to run, and which are not.
    Specify either env var names, or  for advanced cases, a function that returns a string.

-## Readmap
+## Roadmap
-Custom env validation functions
+- Custom env validation functions

 ## Disclaimer